"Show me inventory spaces in the shop," Will ordered.

 Caves often housed magical beasts, dangerous ones.
 But this one was unnervingly quiet.
 No footprints.
 No blood trails.
 No bones.

-[it might be a giant anaconda who swallows its prey whole]
+[It might be a giant anaconda that swallows its prey whole.]

 Will's face twitched.
 "Shouldn't they live in swamps?"